13 Questions with Beyond Type Run Marathoner Emily Trantum

 What has been the biggest training hurdle?

-Trying to figure out the best ways to stabilize sugar levels for longer distances.
+Trying to figure out the best ways to stabilize blood sugar levels for longer distances.

 What is your most embarrassing running moment?